Service Team Member Visa Sponsorship Jobs in Vermont

 Which visa types are most common for service team member roles in Vermont?

-The H-2B temporary nonimmigrant visa is the most common pathway for service team members in Vermont, particularly for seasonal resort and hospitality positions.
+The H-2B visa temporary nonimmigrant visa is the most common pathway for service team members in Vermont, particularly for seasonal resort and hospitality positions.
 Employers must demonstrate a temporary need and obtain a labor certification.
-The H-1B is generally not applicable to service roles since they typically do not require a specialty occupation bachelor's degree.
+The H-1B visa is generally not applicable to service roles since they typically do not require a specialty occupation bachelor's degree.
 Some cultural exchange programs use J-1 visas for hospitality work at Vermont ski resorts.

 Which cities in Vermont have the most service team member sponsorship jobs?